oracle/rwloadsim/docs/WHATISIT.md

 into a complete application programming tool.
 However, within its bounds, it can be a very efficient scripting tool, including for the type of scripts typically used by database administrators.
+As said, if you ever wanted to have bash, sqlplus and pl/sql integrated into one utilitiy, rwloadsim may be exactly what you are looking for.
-It should, however, be mentioned that the developers always are open for new ideas.
+It should also be mentioned that the developers always are open for new ideas.

 ## Navigation